moclam1905/PexelsSample/docs/testing-strategy.md

         -   Animated appearance of empty/error/loading states.
         -   General screen transition animations (if custom).
         -   Performance of animations on target devices.
+    -   **HomeScreen - Trending Photos (Epic 10):**
+        -   Correct rendering of `LazyVerticalStaggeredGrid` with images from `/v1/curated`.
+        -   Functionality of infinite scrolling for trending photos.
+        -   Operation of the user-initiated "Refresh" button and subsequent data update.
+        -   Robust state handling (initial load, content, empty, error) on HomeScreen.
+        -   Dynamic column count adaptation based on `WindowSizeClass` or orientation.
+        -   Navigation from a HomeScreen image to `ImageDetailScreen`.
+        -   Appearance of shimmer effects/placeholders during loading.
 -   **Expectations:**
     -   Most expensive tests, run on emulators/devices.
     -   Focus on critical user paths and UI correctness.